Here, you can write a brief introduction to your page. This engages your visitors and answers questions they may have about you.

 I am a librarian, researcher, writer, information literacy activist/archivist/architect, feminist, product and growth marketer, and believer in Open Information, the Open Web, and storytelling and marketing for community change.
 I have capabilities in product, nonprofits, UX, growth, and email marketing and branding.

-I've worked as the Communications Manager for Creative Commons since 2016, and before that I was the Product Engagement Manager for Safari Books Online/O'Reilly Media.
+Currently, I work as the Assistant Director of Outreach and Engagement at the Harvard Law Library, where I engage a variety of stakeholders in events management, communications, project management, and strategic leadership for the library.
+From 2016-2019, I worked as the Senior Communications Manager for Creative Commons, and before that I was the Product Engagement Manager for Safari Books Online/O'Reilly Media.
 My positions within these organizations have focused on content, product, usability, and community.
 In 2013, I started my life in tech working at Mozilla on the Community Building Team.
-Before that, I spent 6 years in libraries and archives managing the Bascom Lamar Lunsford project at Columbia University, serving as Collections Assistant and Translator for a museum of animal anatomy in Berlin, and working in a number of library positions including reference, metadata and cataloging, and archival processing and reference.
+I spent 6 years in libraries and archives managing the Bascom Lamar Lunsford project at Columbia University, serving as Collections Assistant and Translator for a museum of animal anatomy in Berlin, and working in a number of library positions including reference, metadata and cataloging, and archival processing and reference.

 As a freelancer, I'm currently working with MIT Co-Lab, SAGE Publishing, and the SEIU to produce a book series on racial justice.